Informatievlaanderen/VSDS-LDES-E2E-testing/tests/011.server-geo-fragment-large-ldes/README.md

 # LDES Server Offers a Geospatial View on GTFS/RT (e.g. De Lijn)
 This scenario verifies that the LDES server can geo-spatially fragment GTFS.
 It uses a context containing a [GTFS to LDES convertor (JavaScript variant)](https://github.com/julianrojas87/gtfs2ldes-js) generating GTFS and GTFS/RT linked connections (version objects), a workflow (for buffering) containing a http listener and a http sender and the LDES Server backed by a data store (mongodb).

-Because the LDES server is configured to fragment the members geospatially and then by time, the structure created is a geospatial (search) tree with three levels: the root tile node, the tile nodes at the specified level (e.g. level 15) and the linked list of timebased fragments below these non-root tile nodes.
+Because the LDES server is configured to fragment the members geospatially and then paged, the structure created is a geospatial (search) tree with three levels: the root tile node, the tile nodes at the specified level (e.g. level 15) and the linked list of timebased fragments below these non-root tile nodes.
 The tile nodes only contain relations, while the timebased fragments each contain a maximum number (e.g. 100) of members and a link to the next (newer) fragment.

 ## Test Setup
 1. Run all systems except the GTFS to LDES convertor by executing the following (bash) command: